tooevangelist/paysuper-docs/content/docs/payments/live.md

 > Before confirming your application we manually check each new account to ensure that our platform is attended only by companies who are related to the gaming industry.
 This allows us to focus on the relevant features and quality for our users.

-## Filling in the info about your Project
+## Fill in the info about your Project

 `Dashboard`

 Choose the complete set of supported languages for the project and products descriptions on the Project Settings page in your PaySuper Dashboard.
 Fill in localised project and products descriptions.
-It will be mentioned in a payment form and different customer correspondence.
+These will be listed on the payment form and customer receipt emails.

-## Prefilling customer data
+## Prefill the customer data

 `Token`

-Use a [token](/docs/payments/token/) to prefill the Checkout Form with all required information about your customer on the payment initialization.
+You can use a [token](/docs/payments/token/) to prefill the Checkout Form with all required information about your customer on the payment initialization.

-## Redirecting after a payment
+## Fill in the redirect URLs

 `Dashboard`